 - Your audience is key to how you deliver your presentation.
 You need to consider what they already know, what they need to know, and the type of language that is appropriate for your delivery.

-Your presentation should follow a very simple structure: tell them what you are going to tell them, tell them, then tell them what you told them.
+Unlike a written piece of work, an audience only gets one chance to engage with the content of a presentation.
+With this in mind, your presentation should follow a very simple structure of reinforcement: tell them your audience what you are going to tell them, tell them, then tell them again what you told them.
 This may sound repetitive, but that’s exactly what you want; to repeat the key points so that they are clear to your audience, and provide a take home message.
-Having a good structure not only helps your audience to follow your presentation, but helps you to keep track of what it is you are trying to explain.
+Having a clear structure not only helps your audience to follow your presentation, but helps you to keep track of what it is you are trying to explain.

-Most importantly, allow time to practice!
+Most importantly, for all kinds of presentation, allow time to practice!
 Make sure you think about how you are going to deliver your presentation and make it engaging.
 This is especially important if you are presenting in a group, as transitions can be costly time wise if unrehearsed.
 Make sure you have time to revise and edit your presentation, with enough time to rehearse the final edit too.

 Make sure you have your ending prepared!
 Do not simply stop, think about how you will signal to your audience that you are done and ready for questions (if appropriate).